skylerchang/portfolio/content/publication/conference-paper/index.md

 slides: example
 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
+Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).